Academic Catalog 2024-2025

 Applying for Aid at PLNU

 To receive any type of federal or state aid at PLNU, the student must complete the Free Application for Federal Student Aid (FAFSA) or renewal FAFSA each academic year of enrollment (see FAFSA deadlines).
 PLNU’s school code is 001262.
 The FAFSA application can be submitted online via the Federal Student Aid website.
 Financial Aid may be renewed each academic year, provided students remain financially and academically eligible (Review the Graduate Satisfactory Academic Progress policy).
 A Financial Aid Offer Letter is issued to students after they have been fully accepted into an eligible program at PLNU and have completed a FAFSA application.
-In order for aid to disburse to the student’s account, it must be accepted online through the Financial Aid Portal which can be accessed through the PLNU OneLogin page.
+In order for aid to disburse to the student’s account, it must be accepted online through Workday which can be accessed through the PLNU OneLogin page.
 Many loans begin accruing interest at the time of disbursement or shortly thereafter; we recommend that students carefully consider their needs and accept the least amount of loans necessary to cover educational expenses.

 Expected Completion Dates (Graduation Dates)

-GPS Student Financial Services initiates financial aid offers based on the student’s Expected Completion Date in Workday.
+GPS One-Stop Student Financial Services initiates financial aid offers based on the student’s Expected Completion Date in Workday.
 It is the student’s responsibility to confirm that the Expected Completion Date is accurate to ensure that the financial aid offer is made in a timely manner.
 If a student has questions about the Expected Completion Date, they should consult with their Academic Advisor, Student Success Counselor, or the Records Office.

 Students who are receiving the Cal Grant are allowed to receive up to the cost of tuition and fees in their graduating semester, as long as the student has remaining eligibility and does not exceed the full-time maximum semester amount for the tuition and fees portion of the grant.
 If a student receives Cal Grant up to the tuition and fees in a semester and the student does not actually graduate in that semester, the Cal Grant may need to be reduced.